zflat/Receptacle/README.markdown

 ### Adding a plugin to the application
 Plugins are discovered at runtime.
 Plugins are made available to the application by placing the plugin library into a /plugins subdirectory from the executable.

+# Documentation

+## Architecture Diagrams

+See /doc for diagrams showing the general architecture of Receptacle.

+## Doxygen

+Classes and methods are documented in the code and then HTML documentation is generated using doxygen.

+See https://chronodekar.wordpress.com/2013/12/19/configuring-doxygen-with-github/ for the setup to send doxygen as github pages.

 # Copyright

 (c) 2014 William Wedler, See COPYING and COPYING.LESSER for details.
 The [FLOSS licence guide][2] provides a compatibility summary.